roitraining/kbernetes-onboard/setup/README.md

     - Add two domains to the list of authorized domains hiplocal.[yourdomain.ext] [yourprojectid].appspot.com
+    - Select Project Overview (top of left menu)
+    - on project overview page, select +Add App, and choose the web option "</>"
-    - Click Web Setup button (at top right) and copy the web setup config
+    - Copy the config code
 4. Paste the config you copied from firebase over the matching section in layout.html (It is at the end of the head section).
 5. return to cloud shell and cd into the setup directory